Newville23/Newville23/README.md

 <div>
 <h2> Summary </h2>
-<p>Software engineer with 8 years of experience on B2B systems using ReactJS, NodeJs, and DynamoDB.</p>
+<p>Software engineer with 8 years of experience on B2B systems using ReactJS, NextJS, Typescript, NodeJs, and DynamoDB.</p>
 <ul>
     <li>🚩🚀 I'm architecting and implementing large-scale B2B cloud-native software with ~120 clients </li>
     <li>🛠️ I'm building a Rental Management platform and a tenant screening system using NextJS, React, and Tailwind CSS</li>